-- The student should provide the Supervisory Committee with a printed copy of the qualifying proposal for the intended PhD project (see Qualifying Proposal next page). - The Supervisory Committee (usually at the same meeting at which Form 100 is signed) must suggest at least two additional examiners who meet the following criteria: - All must hold an SGS appointment at University of Toronto - All must be at arms-length from the supervisor and student, for example not close collaborators, former trainees or mentors. - At least one must be a member of MBP. - One must have expertise in the area of the student's research. - One must be sufficiently far from the thesis work to establish the following: (i) the student can address a non-specialist scientific audience; (ii) the student has an adequate breath of knowledge to position and defend their work in the broader context of scientific endeavour. - If a student has a supervisory committee with 4 members including the supervisor, only 3 members can vote at the examination.
+- The student should provide the Supervisory Committee with a printed copy of the qualifying proposal for the intended PhD project (see Qualifying Proposal next page). - The Supervisory Committee (usually at the same meeting at which Form 100 is signed\) must suggest at least two additional examiners who meet the following criteria: - All must hold an SGS appointment at University of Toronto - All must be at arms-length from the supervisor and student, for example not close collaborators, former trainees or mentors. - At least one must be a member of MBP. - One must have expertise in the area of the student's research. - One must be sufficiently far from the thesis work to establish the following: (i) the student can address a non-specialist scientific audience; (ii) the student has an adequate breath of knowledge to position and defend their work in the broader context of scientific endeavour. - If a student has a supervisory committee with 4 members including the supervisor, only 3 members can vote at the examination.
 The supervisor will decide which member will be the non-voting member.
 Every exam, therefore, has 6 voting members. - The student completes Form 100 and obtains signatures from their supervisory committee members.
 Please ensure this form is complete with the title of the proposal.
 By signing this form, the Supervisory Committee indicates that they have read the proposal, have passed their comments on to the student, and that they agree the student is ready to defend the proposal.
 Once Form 100 is signed and the supervisory committee has provided suggestions for the composition of the examining committee, the student submits the completed form to the MBP office (Annette at PMCRT or Donna at SRI).
 Please note: the examining committee must be approved by the Graduate Coordinator or MBP Chair prior to scheduling the exam.
-After the committee is approved, the student will find a date and a two hour time frame when these examining committee members are available.
+After the committee is approved, the student will find a date and a two-hour time frame when these examining committee members are available.
 The MBP office is available to help if necessary.
 The MBP office will be responsible for appointing the Chair for the examination.
-The Chair will also be an examining committee member. - Students who first enrolled in September 2018, should submit form 100 to Annette or Donna-Marie by February 9, 2020, to ensure that the exam can take place by March 2020.
+The Chair will also be an examining committee member.